-Council researchers have developed a long-acting contraceptive vaginal system that has the potential to prevent pregnancy for one full year.
+Council researchers have developed a long-acting contraceptive vaginal system approved by the FDA that can prevent pregnancy for one full year.

 While several contraceptive methods have been developed for short- and long-term protection against pregnancy, women’s needs differ and may change over the course of their lifetime.
 Having access to a variety of contraceptive options allows women to choose the method best suited to their needs.

 In low-resource settings, women face unique barriers to obtaining effective contraception.
 A woman may encounter opposition from her family or community.
 Public-sector programs, the main source of contraception in most developing countries, typically offer limited options and supplies are not always available.
 Healthcare providers may not be trained or available to provide the counseling and services that women require in order to address their reproductive health needs.
 These factors leave women at risk for unintended pregnancy, unsafe abortion, and other health risks associated with pregnancy and childbirth.

 Population Council researchers have developed Annovera™ (segesterone acetate and ethinyl estradiol vaginal system), the first and only contraceptive that provides an entire year of protection against unintended pregnancy while fully under a woman’s control.
 Annovera was approved by the U.S. Food and Drug Administration (FDA) in August 2018.

-The FDA approval of Annovera is based in part on data from 17 clinical trials, including two pivotal Phase 3 safety and efficacy Phase 3 trials of the one-year ring were completed involving 2,308 healthy women at 27 sites in the United States, Latin America, Europe, and Australia.
-The women were between 18 and 40 years of age and were instructed to use the one-year ring over 13 menstrual cycles, or one full year.
+The FDA approval of Annovera is based in part on data from 17 clinical trials, including two pivotal Phase 3 safety and efficacy trials.
+The Phase 3 program enrolled a total of 2,308 women across 27 study sites in the United States, Latin America, Europe, and Australia.
+Women in the trials were between 18 and 40 years of age and were instructed to use the system over 13 menstrual cycles, or one full year.